jannikbuschke/formik-antd/README.md

 The 1.0.0 release is coming soon to provide a solid and stable api.
 A preview release is available.

- For this to happen some changes are _likely_ going to happening / already happened:
+The preview release has some breaking changes:

-- The `validate` prop will be removed (https://github.com/jannikbuschke/Formik-antd/issues/34).
+- The `validate` prop has been removed (https://github.com/jannikbuschke/Formik-antd/issues/34).
 - The `SubmitButton` component only works inside a `Form` component.

-I am currently looking for overall feedback and also specifically on above topics.
+I am currently looking for overall feedback.

 # formik-antd